4.1. Submerged Aquatic Vegetation (SAV)

 4.1.4.
 Current Status & Trend

 North of the Buckman Bridge: the average grass bed length declined from 139 m (1998) to 22 m (2011).
 Surveys were suspended due to budget cuts from 2012 to 2014.
-When sampling was resumed in the area during 2015/16, the average grass bed length was to 54 m.
-Similar trends were observed in the other grass bed parameters to varying degrees, including: (1) mean bed length (includes bare patches) and grass bed length (excludes bare patches), (2) total percent cover by SAV (all species), and (3) Vallisneria percent cover (see Table 1 in Appendix 220.127.116.11.A-B).
-In addition, anecdotal observations from a manatee aerial survey of the area in May 2017 indicated that grass bed coverage north of the Buckman Bridge (Bolles School to Buckman-east bank, and some parts from NAS JAX to Buckman-west bank) was bare.
-This was most likely due to the lack of rainfall over the past year that resulted in increased salinity conditions in that part of the river contributing to the decline in grass bed coverage.
+When sampling was resumed in the area during 2015/2016, there were 12 sampling sites.
+In 2017, this number was reduced to 2 sampling sites, adding more uncertainty to the trend analysis: (1) the average grass bed length (includes bare patches) decreased to 50 m in 2017 from 58 m (2016).
+However, mean bed length (excluding bare patches) decreased to 26 m from 48 m (2016).
+Trends in the other grass bed parameters were: (2) total percent cover by SAV (all species) was relatively unchanged from 47 % (2015) to 53% (2016), and 55 % in 2017.
+Moreover, (3) Vallisneria percent cover increased from 61 % (2015) to 87 % in 2017 (see Table 1 in Appendix 188.8.131.52.A-B).
+In addition, anecdotal observations from manatee aerial surveys of the area in May and September 2017 indicated that grass bed coverage north of the Buckman Bridge (Bolles School to Buckman-east bank, and some parts from NAS JAX to Buckman-west bank) was bare.
+This was most likely due to the lack of rainfall over the past year, and early 2017, that resulted in increased salinity conditions in that part of the river contributing to the decline in grass bed coverage.

 South of the Buckman Bridge to Hallows Cove: the average grass bed length was variable but showed less decline than the north from 106 m (1998) to 89 m (2011), with a maximum of 146 m in 2004 when four hurricanes skirted Florida, providing above average rainfall and fresher conditions prevailed.
 Surveys were suspended due to budget cuts from 2012 to 2014.
-When sampling was resumed in the area during 2015/16, the average grass bed length was 81 m.
-Similar trends were observed in the other grass bed parameters to varying degrees, including: (1) mean bed length (includes bare patches) and grass bed length (excludes bare patches), (2) total percent cover by SAV (all species), and (3) Vallisneria percent cover (see Table 2 in Appendix 18.104.22.168.A-B).
-Moreover, anecdotal observations from a manatee aerial survey of the area in May 2017 indicated that grass bed coverage south of the Buckman Bridge (to Black Creek-east bank, and Switzerland-west bank) supported relatively lush grass beds compared to the north.
+When sampling was resumed in the area during 2015/2017, (1) the average grass bed length (includes bare patches) increased to 95 m from 81 m (2016).
+However, mean bed length (excluding bare patches) was 65 m and relatively unchanged from (2016), but less than 74 m in 2015.
+Trends in the other grass bed parameters were: (2) total percent cover by SAV (all species) declined from 83 % (2015) to 81% (2016), and further to 25 % in 2017.
+Also, (3) Vallisneria percent cover declined from 67 % (2015) to 59 % in 2017 (see Table 2 in Appendix 184.108.40.206.A-B).
+Moreover, anecdotal observations from manatee aerial surveys of the area in May and September 2017 indicated that grass bed coverage south of the Buckman Bridge (to Black Creek-east bank, and Switzerland-west bank) supported relatively lush grass beds compared to the north.
 This was most likely due to lower salinity and fresher conditions prevailing in this part of the river compared to the north.

 4.1.5.
 Future Outlook